destel/rill/README.md

     if err != nil {
         return err
     }

     fmt.Println("Total keys:", cnt)
     return nil
 }

 // streamLines reads a file from the given URL line by line and returns a channel of lines func streamLines(ctx context.Context, url string) <-chan rill.Try[string] {
     // ...
 }

+// dbMultiGet does a batch read from a key-value database.
+It returns the values for the given keys. func dbMultiGet(ctx context.Context, keys ...string) ([]string, error) {
+    // ...
+}